Postnup Agreements are Now Legal

 In the future should you wish to enter into a postnup agreement, please be aware of the content of the notarial deed, as they may be constructed in a way that might affect the recognition of an Indonesian Citizen's right to own Indonesian company shares, Hak Milik and Hak Guna Bangunan property.

 There are some tax consequences when sign a postnup agreement.
+It would be prudent to consult a tax advisor prior to signing any nuptial agreement.

 If you need more info please contact us.